NEO-TAT/tat_flutter/README.md

 To set up FVM and Flutter 3.7.12 (our last supported version):

-1. Install the latest Dart SDK (e.g., `pacman -S dart`).
-2. Run `dart pub global activate fvm` to install FVM.
+1. Follow the [instructions](https://fvm.app/documentation/getting-started/installation) to install FVM.
-3. Run `fvm use` in the project directory to install the Flutter version specified in `.fvmrc`.
+1. Run `fvm use` in the project directory to install the Flutter version specified in `.fvmrc`.
-4. Use `fvm flutter --version` to verify that Flutter is correctly installed.
+1. Use `fvm flutter --version` to verify that Flutter is correctly installed.

 If you have any questions during the above steps, please feel free to contact us (NPC) anytime.